 - Drones or similar items.

-– Any item that could be used as a projectile or could create litter (eg confetti).
+- Any item that could be used as a projectile, could create litter (e.g. confetti), or be used to deface property (e.g. stickers)

 - Any item that in the opinion of stadium management could cause harm or public nuisance.